metagenome-atlas/Tutorial/README.md

 If something doesn't work, [let us know](https://github.com/metagenome-atlas/Tutorial/issues).
 You can always have a look at the [notebook](scripts/Differential_abundance.ipynb) to see what would be the output.

-# Tutorial part 2: Install and run metagenome Atlas
+## Tutorial part 2: Let's get serious!
+*Install and run metagenome Atlas*

 In the second part of the tutorial you will install metagenome-atlas on your system and test it with a small dataset.
 As real metagenomic assembly can take more than 250GB ram and multiple processors, you would ideally do this directly on a high-performance system, e.g. the cluster of your university.
 You can install [minconda](https://docs.conda.io/en/latest/miniconda.html) in your home directory if it is not installed on your system.